top of page

 General Overview

 Martin House, Inc. provides affordable, single-room occupancy housing, with support.
 We have staff on-site 24 hours per day, seven days per week.
 Martin House serves 54 adults, both men and women, 18 years and older.
-Most residents have experienced mental health, substance abuse, homelessness and poverty.
+Most residents have experienced mental health, substance use disorder, homelessness and poverty.
 Residents pay a program fee that includes room, board, utilities and 24-hour staff on-site.
 Three prepared meals per day are offered cafeteria style.
 If a resident chooses to have a landline phone and cable in their room, the cost is extra and billed to them directly.
 Individual rooms are furnished with a twin bed, nightstand, lamp, bureau and chair.
 Residents may choose to purchase a small refrigerator, coffeepot and microwave for their room.
 Each room has one small closet.
 Martin House is a smoke-free environment.
 Smoking is allowed outside the building in two designated areas.

 There are three levels of housing support within Martin House.
 Recovery for Life (RFL), provides the highest level of support.
 Adults transferring from network residential programs are eligible for this program.
 Referrals are made through the Southeastern Mental Health Authority.
 Residents will learn self-care skills, how to socialize, manage leisure time activities, make informed physical and mental health decisions, and explore education or employment.
 Upon completion of RFL, residents may transfer to Transitions.
 This program within Martin House assists residents in bridging the gap between more traditional programs that require residents move to another facility when they are doing well.
 Transitions will work collaboratively with other network providers to ensure residents maintain skills learned in RFL without loss of housing.
 Housing Supports is the most independent program within Martin House.
 Residents must be independent regarding their self-care needs.
 Expectations for good hygiene, having a safe, organized room and the ability to relate to others who live in the program are requirements.